JustinLove/noise_visualizer_biome/README.md

 ### type: `ring`

-Produces a grid effect.
-One dimension can be controlled, which can stretch the grid to produce stripes.
-Poles often degenerate to noise.
+Produces a pole-pole grid effect, which can be turned into strips, rings, or swirls using the parameters

 - `ring_latitude_period`: Meters period from period from 0.5-0.5.
 Larger values stretch the grid elements towards the poles.
 If undefined, produces a grid effect (default ~200?)
 0 produces a strong oscillating stripe effect.
-- `ring_longitude_period`: appears in stock biomes but I can't determine effect; seems locked around 200
+- `ring_longitude_peroid`[sic]: correctly spelled in stock biomes; game uses typo.
+Large values stretch elements around the equator.

 ### type: `metal`

 Appears only in the base biome and is likely derelict.
 The example parameters `ring_even_period` and `ring_even_twist` have no effect.
 Produces evenly distributed noise at each sample - so it hits the extreme high and low values more often than simplex without zoom.
 It does respond to zoom.

+### type: `ring_even`

+With default values, results similar to metal, possibly related as the use above suggests.
+Gets weird near poles; appears to be processed individually for each cube face.

+- `grid_size`: large values make larger squares; default seems to be around 20 (meters?)
+- `ring_even_twist`: does something like you'd expect, but I haven't formed a mental model of just what that is.
+- `ring_even_period`: no effect that I've observed

 ## Extras